quisido/quisi.do/packages/sentry-react/README.md

 To integrate Sentry with FullStory, go to the Sentry website, under organization settings, Security & Privacy, Data Scrubbing, and add `fullStoryUrl` to "Global Safe Fields."

-## Contributing

-To contribute to this repository, start by running the following commands.

-- To keep Yarn up to date, run `yarn set version latest`.
-- To keep dependencies up to date, run `yarn up "*" "@*/*"`.
-- If you use VIM, run `yarn sdks vim`.
-- If you use Visual Studio Code, run `yarn sdks vscode`.

-To test your changes for validity, use the following scripts:

-- To build your changes, run `yarn tsc`.
-- To lint your changes, run `yarn eslint`.
-- To unit test your changes, run `yarn jest`.
-- To unit test your changes in watch mode, run `yarn jest-watch`.